heyzua/jabber-tee/README.markdown

 The general idea is that you can pipe anything from the console into this, and it will be sent to the remote jabber server:

     cat huge_text_file.txt | jabber-tee -u peon@bigcorp.com --room working-hard@rooms.bigcorp.com --nick 'Worker Drone'

+or

+    echo "I am $(whoami) at $(hostname)" | jabber-tee --to somebody@somewhere.com

+Alternatively, you can supply a list of arguments that will be run as a command, which is essentially equivalent:

+    jabber-tee --to somebody@somewhere.com -- echo "I am $(whoami) at $(hostname)"

 # Configuration